 Christopher K. Johnson

-Christopher K. Johnson is a senior adviser and holds the Freeman Chair in China Studies at CSIS.
+Christopher K. Johnson is a senior fellow at CSIS.
 An accomplished Asian affairs specialist, Mr. Johnson spent nearly two decades serving in the U.S. government’s intelligence and foreign affairs communities and has extensive experience analyzing and working in Asia on a diverse set of country-specific and transnational issues.
 Throughout his career, he has chronicled China’s dynamic political and economic transformation, the development of its robust military modernization program, and its resurgence as a regional and global power.
 He has frequently advised senior White House, cabinet, congressional, military, and foreign officials on the Chinese leadership and on Beijing’s foreign and security policies.